Sammmpo/SMDb/README.md

 - Account Creation

-- Log in and session management
+- Log in and session management with cookies

 - View database, search database